 - Exploring and working towards your post-graduation goals (for example, post-secondary training, education, or employment)

 - Support dealing with issues such as housing, food security, relationships, physical and mental health, addictions

 - Working together with your family, guardians, and other support workers, and advocating for you as needed

 - Connecting you with counsellors, Elders, and outside support and resources

 Cedar Walk has space for 20 students ages 16 to 19 per school year.
 Half of our students attend school in the morning, half in the afternoon.

 To become a student at Cedar Walk, you must be referred to us through the Ministry of Children and Family Development (MCFD) and Vancouver Aboriginal Child and Family Services Society (VACFSS).
 If you are interested in receiving a referral, please contact your ministry worker for help in applying.

-If you want a referral but do not have an open file with MCFD, please contact the Ministry at [email protected] for information on how to get started.
+If you want a referral but do not have an open file with MCFD, please contact the intake Worker at 550 Cambie, or the Screening Committee at the MCFD.